rongi/klaster/README.md

 ## Create your own extensions

-You can tailor the builder for you needs by creating your own, even more elegant APIs using Kotlin extension functions.
+You can tailor the builder for your needs by creating your own, even more elegant APIs using Kotlin extension functions.
 For example, if you want to create an adapter for a `List` of items that never change, then you may want to have an API like this (notice no `itemCount()` function).

 ```kotlin
 fun createAdapter(articles: List<Article>, layoutInflater: LayoutInflater) = Klaster.get()